 - Not much shade.
 This probably won’t bother you if you’re in an RV, but something to consider if you are in a tent.
 I do find that the Silverwood park is best for RV campers, but it is not my favorite place to tent camp.

 - No swimming pool (if you are spending time at the Boulder Beach water park, this might not be as big of a deal for you)

 - Noise.
 This park sits right on the highway so there is the noise from the road.
 It did not bother me much, but it something to take into consideration when planning your trip.

 All in all, the benefit of this park is that you are in walking distance to Silverwood.
 If that is the primary focus of your vacation, it might be a good option for your family.
 If you want to explore other things in the area, and have more amenities, here are a few more options.

 Our campsite at Farrugut State Park before setting up the tent

-Outside of the convenience that Silverwood Camground offers, Farrugut State Park was our favorite spot to camp at near Silverwood.
+Outside of the convenience that Silverwood Camground offers, Farrugut State Park was our favorite spot to tent camp at near Silverwood.
 I just loved the beauty of the campsite here (and the coolness the shade offered).
 Plus, there are many activities for the kids on the campground itself that made us look forward to spending time there outside of the park.